Record

 Access StatusOpen

-Administrative HistoryMary Hicks was born 8 March 1858 at Newington Butts, one of four children of Dr James Hicks (d 1858), a GP, and Mary Sweeting Auger whose father was an Oyster dredger.
+Administrative HistoryMary Hicks was born 8 March 1858, one of four children of Dr James Hicks (d 1858), a GP, and Mary Sweeting Auger whose father was an oyster dredger.
 She worked as a governess before applying for missionary service.

-After studying at the Home and Colonial School Society training home, Mary first went overseas as a missionary of the Society for Promoting Female Education in the East (FES) sailing for Palestine in 1891 to work in an orphanage at Nazareth.
-When FES was dissolved and its activities transferred to CMS in 1899, Mary was invited to join and was accepted for work with the CMS Palestine Mission 7 November 1899.
+After studying at the Home and Colonial School Society training home, she went overseas as a missionary of the Society for Promoting Female Education in the East (FES) in 1891.
+She worked in an orphanage at Nazareth.
+When FES was dissolved and its activities transferred to CMS, she was invited to join and was accepted for work with the CMS Palestine mission 7 November 1899.
 She worked at Nazareth (from 1891), Gaza (from 1902) and Salt (from September 1908).
-Due to the outbreak of the War, Mary moved to work in the CMS Egypt Mission in 1914; this was initially on a temporary basis and she is still recorded as being on the staff of the Palestine Mission until 1920 when, after a spell on furlough in England, her work was formally transferred to the Egypt Mission where Mary lived for most of the rest of her life at Menouf.
+Due to the outbreak of the First World War, she moved to work in the CMS Egypt mission in 1914.
+The move to Egypt was initially on a temporary basis, and in the CMS records she is still recorded as being on the staff of the Palestine mission until 1920 when, after a spell on furlough in England, her work was formally transferred to the CMS Egypt mission.
+She lived for most of the rest of her life at Menouf.

 AcquisitionPresented 20 January 2017.

-Archival NoteCatalogued by I. Frlan.
-Cataloguing completed January 2017.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
+Archival NoteCatalogued 2017.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.

-Related MaterialFurther records relating to Mary Hicks' missionary career are held in the Church Missionary Society archive and the Records of the Society for Promoting Female Education in the East (GB 0150 FES).
+Related MaterialFurther records relating to Mary Hicks' missionary career are held in the Church Mission Society archive and the Records of the Society for Promoting Female Education in the East (GB 0150 FES).

 Showcase